QTIM-Lab/DBT-DINO/README.md

 ## Using DBT-DINO
 ### Embedding Extraction
-The weights for DBT-DINO are provided on Zenodo: LinktoZenodo
+The weights for DBT-DINO are provided on Zenodo: https://zenodo.org/records/17981813

 ### Downstream Tasks
 Coming soon